 - Chest X-rays

-Your physician may also use computer programs to plan the brachytherapy before the actual treatment procedure.
+Your doctor may also use a computer to plan the treatment before the actual procedure.

 How is the procedure performed?

-In permanent brachytherapy, also called seed implantation, needles that are pre-filled with the radioactive seeds are inserted into the tumor.
-The needle or device is then removed, leaving the radioactive seeds behind.
+Permanent brachytherapy inserts needles pre-filled with radioactive seeds into the tumor.
+The doctor will remove the needle and leave the seeds behind.
 Seeds may also be implanted using a device that inserts them individually at regular intervals.
-X-rays, ultrasound, MRI or CT scans may be used to assist the physician in positioning the seeds.
-Additional imaging tests may be done after the implantation to verify seed placement.
+The procedure may use medical imaging to help position the seeds.
+The doctor may do more imaging tests later to verify seed placement.

-In temporary brachytherapy, a delivery device, such as a catheter, needle, or applicator, is placed into the tumor using imaging such as fluoroscopy, ultrasound, MRI or CT to help position the radiation sources.
-The delivery device may be inserted into a body cavity such as the vagina or uterus (intracavitary brachytherapy) or applicators (usually needles or catheters) may be inserted into body tissues (interstitial brachytherapy).
+Temporary brachytherapy places a delivery device, such as a catheter, needle, or applicator into the tumor.
+Medical imaging helps position the radiation sources.
+The doctor may insert the delivery device into a body cavity such as the vagina or uterus (intracavitary).
+Or, the doctor may insert an applicator (needle or catheter) into body tissues (interstitial).

-High-dose rate (HDR) brachytherapy is usually an outpatient procedure although patients are sometimes admitted to the hospital for one to two days to have several HDR treatments using the same applicator.
-With HDR brachytherapy, a specified dose of radiation is delivered to the tumor in a short burst using a remote-afterloading machine that stores a very powerful source of radioactive isotopes (Iridium-192).
-This is done to protect the personnel from unnecessary exposure to radiation.
-The HDR treatment lasts only about 10 to 20 minutes; although, the entire procedure (including placement of the delivery device) may take up to several hours.
-This may be repeated a couple times in a day before the delivery device is removed and the patient returns home.
-Patients may receive up to 10 separate HDR brachytherapy treatments over one or more weeks.
+HDR treatment is usually an outpatient procedure.
+However, some patients are admitted to the hospital for one to two days to have several HDR treatments using the same applicator.
+HDR treatment delivers a specified dose of radiation to the tumor in a short burst using a remote afterloading machine.
+The machine stores a powerful source of radioactive isotopes (Iridium-192) and protects personnel from unnecessary radiation exposure.
+The HDR treatment lasts about 10 to 20 minutes.
+The entire procedure (including placement of the delivery device) may take up to several hours.
+This may be repeated a couple times in a day before the delivery device is removed.
+Patients may receive up to 10 separate HDR treatments over one or more weeks.

-Alternatively, the patient may be moved to a shielded treatment room that contains a remote afterloading unit, which inserts the radioactive material to the delivery device within the tumor site.
-The radioactive material is automatically withdrawn when someone enters the patient's room and when the treatment is completed.
+Or, the patient may be moved to a shielded room for HDR treatment using a remote afterloading unit.
+The unit inserts the material into the delivery device within the tumor.
+It automatically removes the material when someone enters the room and when the treatment is complete.

-When the treatment is completed, the delivery device is removed from the patient.
+Once treatment is complete, the doctor removes the delivery device from the patient.

 What will I feel during this procedure?

-Before the brachytherapy procedure begins, an intravenous line may be inserted into your arm or hand to deliver anesthetic medications.
-Depending on the site of the tumor and your physician’s recommendations, you may receive general anesthesia and/or a sedative to make you feel drowsy.
-If anesthesia or heavy sedation is used, you may be transferred to a recovery room after the procedure.
-Depending on the type of brachytherapy, you may return home the same day or moved to a hospital room.
+Before treatment begins, the doctor may place an intravenous (IV) line into your arm or hand to deliver medication.
+Depending on the site of the tumor and your doctor's recommendations, you may receive general anesthesia and/or a sedative to make you feel sleepy.
+If anesthesia or heavy sedation is used, you will be moved to a recovery room afterwards.
+Depending on the type of treatment, you may return home the same day or be moved to a hospital room.

-Patients who have an afterloaded implant for temporary brachytherapy may hear a clicking or humming noise from the treatment machine as the radioactive material is being pushed to the tumor site.
-Although you will be alone during the procedure, you will be able to speak via a microphone with members of your treatment team, who will be located nearby, where they can see and hear you.
-If you are treated with pulsed dose-rate brachytherapy, you may have visitors between the treatment pulses.
-With low dose-rate brachytherapy, you will stay in the hospital.
-Visitors are usually limited to about 30 minutes per visitor per day; children and pregnant women are not allowed to visit you during your stay.
-Once you are released from the hospital after temporary brachytherapy, no radiation remains in your body, so there is no risk to others.
+Patients who have an afterloaded implant for temporary brachytherapy may hear a clicking or humming noise from the treatment machine.
+This occurs as the machine pushes the radioactive material into the treatment device previously placed at the tumor site.
+You will be alone during the procedure.
+However, you will be able to speak with your treatment team via a microphone.
+The team will be located nearby, where they can see and hear you.
+PDR treatment will allow you to have visitors between the treatment pulses.
+LDR treatment will require you to stay in the hospital.
+Visits are usually limited to about 30 minutes per visitor per day.
+Children and pregnant women may not visit.
+No radiation remains in your body after temporary brachytherapy, so there is no risk to others.

-With LDR, PDR and some HDR brachytherapy treatments that require one or more days in the hospital, you may experience discomfort due to the catheters or applicators and having to stay relatively still for a prolonged period of time.
-Your physician will prescribe medications to help relieve this.
+Some LDR, PDR and HDR treatments require one or more days in the hospital and may cause discomfort.
+This may be due to the catheters or applicators and having to stay relatively still for a prolonged period.
+Your doctor will prescribe medication to relieve your pain.

-Your physician and/or treatment team will give you specific home-care instructions.
-You may experience tenderness and swelling in the treatment area or other symptoms depending on your specific procedure.
-Most patients are able to resume normal activities within days or weeks of brachytherapy.
-However, there may also be possible long-term side effects of radiation treatment.
-Members of your treatment team can advise you on managing the anticipated side effects of your brachytherapy treatment.
+Your doctor and/or treatment team will give you specific home-care instructions.
+You may have tenderness and swelling in the treatment area or other symptoms.
+This will depend on your specific treatment.
+Most patients are able to resume normal activities within days or weeks.
+However, you may have some long-term side effects.
+Talk to your treatment team about how to manage them.